Host System Administration¶

 Upload Custom Certificate¶

-If you already have a certificate which you want to use for a Proxmox Mail Gateway host, you can simply upload that certificate over the web interface.
+If you already have a certificate which you want to use for a Proxmox Backup host, you can simply upload that certificate over the web interface.

 Note that any certificate key files must not be password protected.